Education & Training

 Columbia, MO 65212

-Amy Williams, MD, MSPH, is a practicing family physician and an assistant professor and researcher in the Department of Family and Community Medicine.
+Amy Braddock, MD, MSPH, is a practicing family physician and an assistant professor and researcher in the Department of Family and Community Medicine.
 Her research focuses on child obesity, especially in low-income and racial and ethnic minority families.
 She is investigating the influence of stress from racial discrimination on child obesity, as well as clinic and community-based approaches to preventing and treating childhood obesity.

 - Childhood obesity